tonyxxh24/notes_dapp_vite/README.md

 Write down this key.
 It will be used to view and secure your notes. \
 Once lost, the existed notes won't be able to view again.

+### Encryption and Decryption
+Every note stored on blockchain is encrypted with an user-defined key.
+The encryption process will compress the content first to reduce the size before encryption.
+The decryption process will first decrypt the data receving from blockchain and then decompress.

 ## In the future

 1. store keys using Metamask Snaps
 2. show transaction page, block explorer
-3. tags, labels for notes
+3. add tags, labels for notes
 4. store encrypted notes on IPFS such as pinata and infura